isabellaPhung/UCSC-CSE123-S25/doc/common/need_statement.md

-People struggle with procrastination and managing their resppnsibilities.
+People struggle with managing their responsibilities.